fazemahn/portfolio-manager/README.md

  - You should now be able to browse the site on localhost:8000

 Common error(s)
- - The mpld3 library might show this error: `'XAxis' object has no attribute '_gridOnMajor'`
+ - The mpld3 library might show this error: `'XAxis' object has no attribute '_gridOnMajor'` when attempting to display the plots
  - To fix this error, one can follow the fix outlined here in the `utils.py` file located in the `Lib\site-packages\mpld3\mplexporter` directory: https://github.com/plotly/plotly.py/issues/2913 https://github.com/carlinmack/mplexporter/commit/739793fdda66809df80bb6b2d19c0605544f8292
  - change `_gridOnMajor` to `_major_tick_kw['gridOn']` on line 263